DecafSunrise/Ground-Truthing-GPT3.5/README.md

 - **OpenAI** (GPT-3 interface, among other things)

 ## Data
-- Check the `Set_Subset_Responses_60%_done.csv` for the interim results; more to follow as we continue to hit the OpenAI API
+- Check the `set_subset_responses_complete.csv` for the "set subset" results; more to follow as we continue to hit the OpenAI API